 - Aides required for the child to benefit from regular or special education

 - Diagnostic evaluations

 - Special medical diets

 While such expenses are deductible only when they exceed 10% of adjusted gross income, once the threshold is reached, other eligible medical expenses are deductible.

 The following deductions are available even if you use the standard deduction rather than itemizing deductions on your return:

 - Student Loan Interest Deduction.
 Generally, you can deduct up to $2,500 for interest which you were legally obligated to pay for a qualified student loan for yourself, your spouse, or your dependents.
 If your modified adjusted gross income (MAGI) is between $130,000 and $160,000 and you are married and filing jointly, the amount you can deduct is proportionately reduced.
 However, if your MAGI is above $160,000, no deduction is allowed.

 - College Tuition and Fees Deduction.
 You may be able to deduct up to $4,000 for higher education tuition and fees paid for yourself, your spouse, or your children (even if you use the standard deduction) if:

-- You do not use either the American Opportunity Credit or the Lifetime Learning Credit.
+- You do not use either the American Opportunity Credit, the Hope Scholarship Tax Credit, or the Lifetime Learning Credit.

 5. Tax Credits for Children